Himachal Pradesh Cricket Association Stadium: Location and history

 Dav Whatmore, the former Director of the National Cricket Academy in India had recommended during his tenure that the stadium is suitable for hosting international cricket matches.
-The first international team who played in this ground was the Pakistani cricket team, when they played a warm-up match against an India A side in 2005.
+The first international team who played at this ground was the Pakistani cricket team, when they played a warm-up match against India A in 2005.

 The first One Day International (ODI) at this stadium was played between India and England on 27 January 2013.
 England won the match by 7 wickets.
-The first Test at this stadium was played between India and Australia from 25 to 29 March 2017.India won the Test match comfortably by 8 wickets.
+The first Test at this stadium was played between India- Australia on 25–29 March 2017, India won the match.

-In November 2015, the HPCA stadium was selected as one of the six new Test match venues in India along with the Maharashtra Cricket Association Stadium, JSCA International Stadium Complex, Saurashtra Cricket Association Stadium, Holkar Stadium and Dr. Y.S.
+In November 2015, the stadium was selected as one of the six new Test match venues in India along with the Maharashtra Cricket Association Stadium, JSCA International Stadium Complex, Saurashtra Cricket Association Stadium, Holkar Stadium and Dr. Y.S.
 Rajasekhara Reddy ACA-VDCA Cricket Stadium.

+The venue has been used sporadically for IPL matches and due to its high altitude has a reputation for six hitting.
+Adam Gilchrist became the first player to score a century in the IPL at the HPCA stadium in 2011 against RCB, an innings that included a 122m six off Charl Langeveldt.